 Make a Meal of It Mission resource pack (English)

-Make a Meal of It?
+Make a Meal of It worksheets (English)

 Uneaten food is a waste of the land, energy, water and other resources that are required in production, packaging, storage and transportation.
 In addition, food disposed in landfill releases damaging greenhouse gases.
 As the global population grows and climate change affects crops and harvests we all need to take responsibility for our use of food.

+By reducing food waste we will make a positive impact on greenhouse gas emissions.
 We can all make changes to the way we buy, store, cook and dispose of food.
 Globally there is enough food produced each year to feed everyone, if we all commit to small changes at home we can influence the food supply chain to ensure everyone gets what they need.

-Make a Meal of It What’s On?
+Make a Meal of It funding